-ARTICLE 17 PROVISION OF STATISTICS
+PROVISION OF STATISTICS

-The aeronautical authorities of one Contracting Party shall supply the aeronautical authorities of the other Contracting Party, at their request, with statistics of traffic uplifted from and discharged in the territory of that other Contracting Party for information purposes subject to the laws and regulations of each Contracting Party.
+The aeronautical authorities of one Contracting Party shall supply the aeronautical authorities of the other Contracting Party, at their request, with such statistics as may be reasonably required for information purposes subject to the laws and regulations of each Contracting Party.

-ARTICLE 18 CONSULTATIONS
+CONSULTATIONS

-1. The aeronautical authorities of each Contracting Party shall consult each other from time to time, in order to ensure close cooperation concerning all the issues related to the interpretation and application of this Agreement, on request of either Contracting Party.

-2. Such consultations shall begin within a period of sixty (60) days from the date of request of one Contracting Party, unless otherwise agreed upon by both Contracting Parties.
+- 1. The aeronautical authorities of each Contracting Party shall consult each other from time to time, in order to ensure close cooperation concerning all the issues related to the interpretation and application of this Agreement, on request of either Contracting Party. - 2.
+Such consultations shall begin within a period of sixty (60) days from the date of request of one Contracting Party.

-ARTICLE 19 MODIFICATIONS
+MODIFICATIONS

-1. If either of the Contracting Parties considers it desirable to modify any provision of this Agreement, it may at any time request consultations with the other Contracting Party.
-Such consultations (which may be through discussions between the aeronautical authorities), shall begin within a period of sixty (60) days from the date of the request, unless both Contracting Parties agree to an extension of this period.

-2. Modifications so agreed upon shall be approved by each Contracting Party and shall enter into force on the first day of the second month, following the month on which the two Contracting Parties have notified each other by an exchange of diplomatic notes that the requirements for its entry into force under their respective legal procedures have been fulfilled.

-3. Modifications to the Annex of this Agreement may be agreed directly between the aeronautical authorities of the Contracting Parties and enter into force when confirmed by an exchange of diplomatic notes.
+- 1. If either of the Contracting Parties considers it desirable to modify any provision of this Agreement, it may at any time request consultations with the other Contracting Party.
+Such consultations (which may be prepared by discussions between the aeronautical authorities), shall begin within a period of sixty (60) days from the date of the request, unless both Contracting Parties agree to an extension of this period. - 2.
+Modifications so agreed upon shall be approved by each Contracting Party and shall enter into force on the first day of the second month, following the month on which the two Contracting Parties have notified each other by an exchange of diplomatic notes that the requirements for its entry into force under their respective legal procedures have been fulfilled. - 3.
+Modifications to the Annex of this Agreement may be agreed directly between the aeronautical authorities of the Contracting Parties and enter into force when confirmed by an exchange of diplomatic notes.

-ARTICLE 20 SETTLEMENT OF DISPUTES
+SETTLEMENT OF DISPUTES

-1. If any dispute arises between the Contracting Parties relating to the interpretation or application of this Agreement, the Contracting Parties shall in the first place endeavour to settle it by negotiation.

-2. If the Contracting Parties fail to reach a settlement by negotiation, they may agree to refer the dispute for decision to an arbitrator, or the dispute may at the request of either Contracting Party be submitted for decision to a tribunal of three arbitrators, one to be nominated by each Contracting Party and the third to be appointed by the two so nominated.

-3. Each of the Contracting Parties shall nominate an arbitrator within a period of sixty (60) days from the date of receipt by either Contracting Party from the other of a notice through diplomatic channels requesting arbitration of the dispute, and the third arbitrator shall be appointed within a further period of sixty (60) days.

-4. If either of the Contracting Parties fails to nominate an arbitrator within the period specified or the third arbitrator is not appointed within in the period specified, the President of the Council of the International Civil Aviation Organization may be requested by either Contracting Party to appoint an arbitrator or arbitrators as the case requires.
-In such case, the third arbitrator shall be a national of a third State and shall act as president of the President considers that he is a national of a state, which cannot be regarded as neutral in relation to the dispute, the most senior Vice President who is not disqualified on that ground shall make the appointments.
-The arbitrat tribunal shall reach its decision by a majority of votes.
+- 1. If any dispute arises between the Contracting Parties relating to the interpretation or application of this Agreement, the Contracting Parties shall in the first place endeavour to settle it by negotiation. - 2.
+If the Contracting Parties fail to reach a settlement by negotiation, they may agree to refer the dispute for decision to an arbitrator, or the dispute may at the request of either Contracting Party be submitted for decision to a tribunal of three arbitrators, one to be nominated by each Contracting Party and the third to be appointed by the two so nominated. - 3.
+Each of the Contracting Parties shall nominate an arbitrator within a period of sixty (60) days from the date of receipt by either Contracting Party from the other of a notice through diplomatic channels requesting arbitration of the dispute, and the third arbitrator shall be appointed within a further period of sixty (60) days. - 4.
+If either of the Contracting Parties fails to nominate an arbitrator within the period specified or the third arbitrator is not appointed within in the period specified, the President of the Council of the International Civil Aviation Organization may be requested by either Contracting Party to appoint an arbitrator or arbitrators as the case requires.
+In such case, the third arbitrator shall be a national of a third State and shall act as president of the tribunal and shall determine the place where the arbitration will be held.
+If the President considers that he is a national of a state, which cannot be regarded as neutral in relation to the dispute, the most senior Vice President who is not disqualified on that ground shall make the appointments.
+The arbitral tribunal shall reach its decision by a majority of votes.